 If there is anything that makes Batman the well-loved superhero that he is it’s the fact that he has the best villains to go up against.
 Of those, there is none like that of the Joker.
 Joker is as iconic as Batman.
 There is just something magical about the clown prince of crime!

 In the Batman Miniature Game by Knight Models, Joker leads a crew of clowns, free agents, and other assorted nefarious thugs.
 It is one of the largest crews in the game.
-With so many models available there is a pretty wide breath of strategies and product to purchase.
-Hopefully I can help you narrow down those choices.
+With so many models available there is a pretty wide breadth of strategies and products to purchase.
+Hopefully, I can help you narrow down those choices.

-Easy answer is the Joker of course.
+The easy answer is the Joker of course.
 Knight Models produces a number of Joker miniatures though.
 Picking where to start or which is the best can be a challenge.
-I am not going to try to cover all of them here, but hit on a couple of the highlights for me.
+I am not going to try to cover all of them here but hit on a couple of the highlights for me.